History

 Jennifer Berry: Apicultural Research Coordinator and Lab Manager at the University of Georgia

-For over 19 years, Jennifer Berry's "full time" job has been the Research Professional and Lab Manager for the University of Georgia Honey Bee Program.
-Her research objectives have focused on queen breeding, improving honey bee health, the sub-lethal effects of pesticides on beneficial insects and IPM techniques for varroa and small hive beetle control.
+For over 23 years, Jennifer Berry has been the Apicultural Research Professional and Lab Manager for the University of Georgia Honey Bee Program.
+Her research objectives have focused on queen breeding, improving honey bee health, the sub-lethal effects of pesticides on beneficial insects and IPM techniques for varroa and small hive beetle control, weeds for bees, and what best to plant in non-traditional horticultural landscapes to enhance pollinator populations and diversity.
+Recently she has become a PhD student and is teaching the “Bees, Beekeeping and Pollinator Conservation” course at UGA.

-More recently, Jennifer has undertaken several ambitious campaigns to educate people from all walks of life.
-She volunteers in Central and South America to teach women and young teens the art of beekeeping so they may start businesses or enhance opportunities for better employment.
-Jennifer has also been instrumental in launching the Georgia Beekeeping Prison Program by certifying inmates through the University of Georgia Master Beekeeper Program.
-In three years, 8 prisons are now teaching beekeeping behind bars and over 100 inmates certified.
-She is also dutifully educating the public about the importance of pollinators and other beneficial insects and how to encourage their populations.
+Jennifer has also undertaken several ambitious extension campaigns to educate people from all walks of life.
+She volunteers in Central and South America to teach women and young teens the art of beekeeping so they may start a business or enhance opportunities for better employment.
+Jennifer has also been instrumental in launching the Georgia Beekeeping Prison Program.
+Since its inception, 8 prisons have been added to the fold and are now teaching beekeeping behind bars.
+Along with learning how to keep bees, inmates are also certified through the University of Georgia Master Beekeeper Program.
+To date over 160 inmates have become certified beekeepers with several advancing to Journeyman and Master Beekeeper.
+She is also dutifully educating the public about the importance of pollinators and other beneficial insects and how to encourage their populations in their own front and back yards.

 Education